pieroproietti/penguins-eggs/README.md

 eggs export iso --clean
 ```
 This command deletes the old ISO images before copying the new ones, ensuring a clean transfer of ISO images to the destination host.

 > [!TIP]
-> To explore the code implementation of the `eggs export iso` command, you can refer to the [src/commands/export/iso.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/export/iso.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs export iso` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs export iso` command, you can refer to the [src/commands/export/iso.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/export/iso.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs export iso` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs help [COMMAND]`
-The `eggs help [COMMAND]` command is used to display help information for the `eggs` tool.
+<p align="justify"> The `eggs help [COMMAND]` command is used to display help information for the `eggs` tool.
 This command provides users with detailed instructions and explanations on how to use specific commands or the `eggs` tool in general.
-By running the `eggs help [COMMAND]` command, users can access comprehensive documentation and guidance.
+By running the `eggs help [COMMAND]` command, users can access comprehensive documentation and guidance.</p>

 Here is the usage information for the `eggs help [COMMAND]` command: